AmmarPL/HTTP-Load-Testing/Readme.md

 This Python-based tool is designed for HTTP load testing and benchmarking.
 It can simulate a specified rate of HTTP requests to a target URL and provides detailed statistics on performance and response times.
 The tool supports both GET and POST requests, configurable through command-line arguments.

 Example use cases for POST request with GPT 3.5 inference and GET request with a dummy load website is shown!
-For testing, you can just copy the command from the GET use case (Example Use Case 2) and change the URL 😊 I've done my best to write modular and understandable code, but please reach out if you have any questions!

-Note: This is my first time doing a project of this kind, related to server testing 😊

 ## Features